Introduction

 Economic and Demographic Insights

-The 303 area code region encompasses the Denver–Aurora–Lakewood metropolitan statistical area, one of the most economically dynamic and demographically diverse regions in the Mountain West.
-Colorado's economy has consistently outperformed the national average in GDP growth, job creation, and household income gains over the past decade.
+The 303 area code region covers the Denver–Aurora–Lakewood metropolitan statistical area.
+It is one of the most economically dynamic and diverse regions in the Mountain West.

 - GDP: Denver metro GDP exceeds $220 billion, ranking among the top 20 US metro economies